Quantitative Photoemission Predictions of Semiconducting Photocathodes from Many-Body Ab Initio Theory

 \section{Acknowledgments}

 The authors thank Sonal Mistry and Martin Schmei{\ss}er for valuable discussions.
 This work was funded by the German Research Foundation (DFG), Project No. 490940284.
-Computational resources were provided by the High-Performance Computing Center at the University of Oldenburg through the clusters CARL and ROSA, funded by the Lower Saxony Ministry for Science and Culture and by the DFG (Project Nr.
+Computational resources were provided by the High-Performance Computing Centers at the University of Oldenburg (clusters CARL and ROSA), funded by the Lower Saxony Ministry for Science and Culture and by the DFG (Project Nr.
 INST 184/157-1 FUGG and INST 184/225-1 FUGG, respectively) and at the Friedrich-Schiller University Jena (cluster ARA).